-- Ensure that all 2021 records are uploaded to the ABC (excluding those associated with data collection schemes already connected with the National Biodiversity Network (NBN)). - Improve citizen record collection engagement through the promotion of iRecord as a recording tool.
+- Support the Ecologist to ensure that all 2021 and 2022 records are uploaded to the ABC (excluding those associated with data collection schemes already connected with the National Biodiversity Network). - Improve citizen record collection engagement through the promotion of iRecord as a recording tool.